-Note: The (additional) admission criteria for Academic Year 2020 - 2021 will be announced in October 2019 on the admission pages on the RSM website.
+Note: The (additional) admission criteria for Academic Year 2021 - 2022 will be announced in October 2020 on the admission pages on the RSM website.
 These criteria will be part of the TER.
-RSM expects that all applicants are aware of the latest content in relation to the admission requirements through the programme specific admission pages on the RSM website and that they regularly check the content for (unforeseen) changes.
+RSM expects that all applicants are aware of the latest content in relation to the admission requirements through the programme-specific admission pages on the RSM website and that they regularly check the content for (unforeseen) changes.
 Therefore, please check the RSM website for the latest requirements.

-The additional admission criteria for Academic Year 2019 -2020 of the respective programmes were:
+The additional admission criteria for Academic Year 2020 -2021 of the respective programmes were:

-Business Administration, Accounting & Financial Management
+Business Administration: Accounting & Financial Management, Master in Management, and Business Analytics & Management

 The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
-A minimum total of 20 EC in qualitative and quantitative research methods and statistics as well as a minimum of 40 EC in advanced courses in business administration including accounting and finance must have been part of the bachelor curriculum.
+A minimum total of 20 EC in qualitative and quantitative research methods and statistics must have been part of the bachelor curriculum.
+The intake per September 2020 will be capped.
+Please check the programme specific admission pages on the RSM website for further details.